Prepare for the 2022 trip

 1. Only one free day at the beginning of the trip; the day gained by driving directly from the airport to Punta Gorda is tacked on the end of the trip.

-3. We need to raise a total of 6500.00 for medications and supplies or general fundraising this year.
+3. We need to raise a total of 6500.00 for medications and supplies.

 Mission: To provide limited medical, dental, and health care related services to remote villages in the Toledo District of Belize through annual clinic visits.